How to help humanitarian efforts in Israel and Gaza | KRDO

 (CNN) — As deadly fighting between Israel and Hamas intensifies, so too does a dire humanitarian crisis in the area.

-Hundreds have been killed and thousands injured in Israel and Gaza after Hamas launched unprecedented attacks on Israel Saturday.
-Subsequent airstrikes have overwhelmed local hospitals and displaced more than 100,000 people in Gaza, one of the most densely populated areas on Earth.
+More than 1,300 people have been killed in Israel and at least 1,900 have been killed in Gaza after Hamas launched unprecedented attacks on Israel.
+Subsequent airstrikes have overwhelmed local hospitals and internally displaced more than 400,000 people in Gaza, one of the most densely populated areas on Earth.

 The intense fighting has also hampered humanitarian relief.
 The International Committee of the Red Cross (ICRC), which suffered damage to one of its buildings in Gaza, is calling for the protection of humanitarian workers, civilians, and critical infrastructure.
 Calling the situation “horrific,” Doctors Without Borders/Médecins Sans Frontières (MSF) is urging restraint after medical facilities have been destroyed in the fighting.